jpbempel/jpbempel.github.io/_posts/metaspaceleak.md

 ## Finding the root cause

-With that reproducer I was now confident that someone will find the exact root cause of this leak and a patch will be made for fixing it.
-My curiosity was too strong and I continue to investigate the leak to understand it.
+With that reproducer, I was now confident that someone will find the exact root cause of this leak and a patch will be made for fixing it.
+My curiosity was too strong and I kept on investigating the leak to understand it.
 Let's focus on the try-with-resources: This is only a syntactic sugar, let's use a decompiler to get basic structure of an equivalent:

 ```java
   TWR var0 = new TWR();